scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 <details>
   <summary>  Default Github Provenance </summary>

-Following example shows a provenance created by a Github.
+The following example shows a provenance created by a Github.

 ```json
 {